NovoNordisk-OpenSource/openstudybuilder-description/docs/guide_sandbox.md

 ## Sandbox environment

-The OpenStudyBuilder project offers a fully featured sandbox environment, allowing users to explore and experiment with the open-source solution—no installation required.
+The OpenStudyBuilder project offers a fully featured sandbox environment, allowing users to explore and experiment with the open-source solution no installation required.
 This environment is ideal for gaining hands-on experience with both the metadata repository (MDR) and the study definition repository (SDR) content part.

 The sandbox includes a user-friendly web application, a powerful API for programmatic access, comprehensive tool documentation, and database tools such as NeoDash dashboards.
 Additionally, it provides a graph browser and Bloom for querying and visualizing the underlying graph data model and database content.